New Zealand has a temperate climate with lots of summer sun as well as great winter sports. So when is the best time to visit New Zealand?

 Spring is in the air

 September to November is prime white-water rafting season as the winter snowfall becomes clear, rushing river rapids.
 Test your mettle against the thrill-seeking savants of Queenstown or dive into a Hobbit Hole during a Hobbiton Movie Set tour – as the season begins to emerge, New Zealand turns on its brightest colours, revealing its full brilliance to all who stop to see it.

 The best time to see New Zealand is the time you’ve set aside for yourself.
-Talk to one of our New Zealand Specialists to start planning your perfect holiday.
+See the full range and dates of tours available.